mathybit/mathybit.github.io/_posts/2018-10-20-adversarial-neural-crypto.md

 * Bob is the decryption algorithm
 * Eve is the attacker

-To implement this in Keras, we need the following imports:
+We will need the following imports for our Keras implementation:

 {% highlight python %}
 from keras import backend as K